-CHANGES TO DSHS NEWBORN SCREENING RESULT REPORTING STATEMENTS - By the end of February 2014, a new analyte, C3+C16, will be added to the screening algorithm of fatty acid disorders.
+CHANGES TO DSHS NEWBORN SCREENING RESULT REPORTING STATEMENTS - At the end of February 2014, a new analyte, C3+C16, was added to the screening algorithm of fatty acid disorders.
 Possible results for this new analyte on the report may be Low, or Normal.
 Link to http://www.dshs.state.tx.us/lab/newbornscreening.shtm and then scroll down to Recent Notices: Changes to NBS Result Reporting Statements, effective February 2014 (PDF) for complete information.

 LabGuides Tutorials - LabGuides are short tutorials designed to help providers meet the acceptance criteria for certain specimens sent to the DSHS Laboratory.

-THSteps Medical Checkup Laboratory Requirements [PDF 43KB] Revised February 2014 Text only
+THSteps Medical Checkup Laboratory Requirements [PDF 43KB] Text only

-DSHS Laboratory Checklist for THSteps Medical Providers [PDF 46KB] Revised February 2014 Text only
+DSHS Laboratory Checklist for THSteps Medical Providers [PDF 46KB] Text only

 Texas Health Steps Risk Based Guidance Tool Color [PDF 304KB] B&W [PDF 304KB] Text only